raweng/json-to-objective-c/README.md

 /Classes/json/json.json

-2.Enter the name with which you want the files to be generated, in JSONObjectToObjCModelAppDelegate.m
-#define CLASSNAME @"yourFileName" //e.g. UserModel
+2.Enter the name with which you want the files to be generated, in JSONObjectToObjCModelAppDelegate.m /#define CLASSNAME @"yourFileName" //e.g. UserModel

 3.And then perform a 'Build and Run'.